 A sample output would be:

 java-7-oracle 1078 /usr/lib/jvm/java-7-oracle java-8-oracle 1081 /usr/lib/jvm/java-8-oracle

-What you have to do, is find netbeans.conf and set the netbeans_jdkhome variable to on of the paths displayed above.
+What you have to do is locate the file netbeans.conf and set the netbeans_jdkhome variable to one of the paths displayed above.

 The easiest way to find netbeans.conf is to run the following command:

 find / -name netbeans.conf 2> /dev/null

 This may take a while since it will search the whole disk.

 You could also look at the following standard directories:

 After you have found netbeans.conf, you perform the following steps:

 - open netbeans.conf with any text editor you like